StarlaneStudios/vscode-comment-anchors/CONTRIBUTING.md

 #### **Do you intend to add a new feature or change an existing one?**

-* Suggest your change in our discord - (https://discord.gg/jCDCU2W) in #comment-anchors and start writing code.
+* Optionally, suggest your change in [our community Discord](https://discord.gg/jCDCU2W), in the #comment-anchors channel, and start writing code in a local fork.

 * Do not open an issue on GitHub until you have collected positive feedback about the change.
 GitHub issues are primarily intended for bug reports and fixes.

 #### **Do you have questions about the source code?**

-* Ask any question about how to use Comment Anchors in our discord - (https://discord.gg/jCDCU2W) in the channel #comment-anchors.
+* Ask any question about how to use Comment Anchors in [our community Discord](https://discord.gg/jCDCU2W), in the channel #comment-anchors.

+* Open an issue ticket, clearly specifying your question, however it is still recommended to ask on our discord first.

 Comment-Anchors is a volunteer effort.
-We encourage you to pitch in and [join the team]!
+We encourage you to pitch in and join!
+This repository is maintained by the Exodius Studios team.

-Thanks! :heart: :heart: :heart:
+Thanks! :heart:

-Exodius Studios Team
+~Exodius Studios Team